euoia/node-mud/README.md

-# Making a multi-user dungeon in Typescript
+# A multi-user environment in Typescript

-Getting my feet wet with Typescript.
+A text-based multi-user environment written in Typescript.

 ## Configuration